Joint Notice of Privacy Practices

 You have the following rights regarding your health information:

-3. Right of Access to Personal Health Information.
-You have the right to review and, upon written request, obtain a copy of your health information except under certain limited circumstances.
-Under Connecticut law, if Middlesex Hospital makes a copy of your medical record, we will not charge more than $.65 per page, plus postage, plus a reasonable fee if you want x-ray films or tissue samples.
-There will be no fees if the medical record is required for a Social Security claim/appeal, Worker’s Compensation, or is directly f information in an electronic format and if you choose we will transmit a copy directly to a health care provider or person designated by you, provided that such choice is clear, conspicuous, and specific.
-Middlesex Hospital/Middlesex Health System may impose a fee for providing a copy in an electronic form.
+- Right of Access to Personal Health Information.
+You have the right to review and, upon request, obtain a copy of your health information except under certain limited circumstances.
+Middlesex Health System will provide you with a copy of your medical record at no charge.
+In addition, there will be no fees charged to you if the medical record is required for a Social Security claim/appeal, Worker’s Compensation, or if the information is sent directly to a health care provider.

 VI.
 FOR INFORMATION ABOUT THIS NOTICE OR TO REPORT A CONCERN REGARDING OUR PRIVACY PRACTICES